 - 1. Ensure enough space around the valve assembly for future maintenance and adjustments. - 2.
 Prior to valve installation, flush the pipeline to insure flow of clean fluid through the valve. - 3.
 For future maintenance, install Isolation gate valves upstream and downstream from Bermad control valve. - 4.
 Install the valve in the pipeline with the valve flow direction arrow in the actual flow direction.
 Use the lifting ring provided on the main valve cover for installing the valve. - 5.
 For best performance, it is recommended to install the valve horizontally and upright.
 For different valve positions consult Bermad. - 6.
 After installation carefully inspect/correct any damaged accessories, piping, tubing, or fittings. - 7.
-It is recommended to install a high-quality differential pressure gauge next to the 736, at a see-able location, for calibration & follow-up. - 8.
-It is recommended to install a strainer Bermad model 70F upstream from the 730, to prevent debris from damaging valve operation. - 9.
-For Remote Sensing 736: - Prepare two 1/2" female treaded sensing ports, including a cock-valve, at the points where differential pressure sustaining is required & pull 3/8" or 1/2" sensing tubes to the valve.
-Ensure tubes protection by a sleeve or by a covered cable-canal.
+Install a pressure gauge (instead of the plastic plug on the pilot). - 8.
+It is recommended to install a strainer Bermad model 70F upstream from the 730, to prevent debris from damaging valve operation. - For Remote Sensing Pressure Relief/Sustaining Valve model 730-R: Prepare a 1/2" female treaded sensing port, including a cock-valve, at the point where pressure sustaining is required & pull a 3/8" or 1/2" sensing tube to the valve.
+Ensure tube protection by a sleeve or by a covered cable-canal.
 Apply a fixed effective tube route.